codeout/inet-henge/README.md

 ### Save positions after dragging nodes

-You can save positions of all nodes in browser even after dragging them by setting `positionCache: 'fixed'` in constructor like:
+You can save positions of all nodes in browser even after dragging them by setting `positionCache: 'fixed'` in the constructor like:

 ```html
 <script>